 Its educational model emphasizes technical and scientific knowledge, social and environmental commitment, entrepreneurship, and personal development and values.

 EARTH states that it subsidizes a large part of education costs.
-Its monthly cost covers a portion of tuition, student services, housing, meals, and medical insurance.
 There is no application fee, and scholarship funding supports approximately 90% of the student population.
-Applicants must complete the admissions process before applying for a scholarship.
+Applicants must complete the admissions process before applying for financial aid.

 What is the Higher Education System Like in Costa Rica?